web analytics

 How to Cook Pan Sauteed Wasabi Crusted Salmon

-Tonight I’m cooking salmon, but I wanted to pan sautee it with a bit of a new flare.
-I saw wasabi peas in my pantry and decided to grind them or pulverize them in the food processor to use as the “dredging flour” to kick it up a hundred notches!
-One of my favorite combinations is when I have salmon sushi with wasabi…and I like A LOT of wasabi with [ Read More ]
+Spice up your plate tonight with Pan Sauteed Wasabi Crusted Salmon!
+Tonight, I’m cooking salmon, but I wanted to pan sauté it with a bit of a new flare.
+Pan Sauteed Wasabi Crusted Salmon: I saw wasabi peas in my pantry and decided to grind them or pulverize them in the food processor to use as the “dredging flour” to kick it up a hundred notches!
+One of my favorite combinations is when I have salmon sushi with...

 How to Make Peanut Butter Cream Cheese Frosting